 Types of personal data

-- Individual details : Name, address, other contact details (e.g. email and telephone numbers), gender, marital status, date and place of birth, nationality, employer, job title and employment and training history, family details including their relationship to you, it can be any combination of the data above that can identify a living individual
+- Individual details : Name, address, other contact details (e.g. email and telephone numbers), gender, marital status, date and place of birth, nationality, employer, job title and employment and training history, family details including their relationship to you, it can be any combination of the data above that can identify a living individual.
+Individual images may be collected by CCTV/ Dash Cam footage videos or stills.

 - Special categories of personal data: Certain categories of personal data have additional protection under the GDPR.
 The categories are health, criminal convictions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric or data concerning sex life or sexual orientation.

 Why we collect your personal information

 We process personal information to enable us to undertake prevention, protection and emergency services to the communities that we serve.
 Personal data can be collected particularly for firefighting and emergency services which includes managing responses to fire, incidents and traffic accidents, maintaining our own records and accounts including the management of fire service assets.
 To summarise the reasons why we collect personal data include:

 - managing responses to fire